Percy Jackson & the Olympians: The Lightning Thief: Plot

-At the top of the Empire State Building, Zeus meets Poseidon, who accuses Poseidon's demigod son, Percy Jackson, of stealing his master lightning bolt.
-Poseidon reminds Zeus that Percy is unaware of his true identity, but Zeus declares that unless the bolt is returned to Mount Olympus before midnight of the Summer Solstice in two weeks, war will be waged between all the gods.
+At the top of the Empire State Building, Zeus meets his brother Poseidon.
+Zeus accuses Poseidon's demigod son, Percy Jackson, of stealing his master lightning bolt.
+Poseidon reminds him that Percy is unaware of his true identity.
+However, Zeus declares that unless the bolt is returned to Mount Olympus before midnight of the Summer Solstice, war will be waged between all the gods.

-A 16-year-old Percy struggles with dyslexia and ADHD, but has a unique ability to stay underwater for long periods of time.
-On a school trip to the Metropolitan Museum of Art, Percy is attacked by Alecto, a Fury masquerading as his substitute English teacher, who demands the lightning bolt.
+16-year-old Percy struggles with dyslexia and ADHD.
+On a school trip to the MOMA, he is attacked by Alecto, a Fury masquerading as his substitute English teacher Mrs. Dodds, who demands the bolt.
 Percy's best friend Grover Underwood and his Latin teacher Mr. Brunner help scare off Alecto.
-Mr. Brunner gives Percy a pen which he claims is a very powerful cosmic weapon, and instructs Grover to take Percy and his mother Sally to Camp Half-Blood — a hidden summer camp for demigod children on Long Island, leaving behind Sally's abusive husband and Percy's stepfather, Gabe Ugliano.
-There, they are attacked by the Minotaur, who seemingly kills Percy's mother.
-Percy discovers that Mr. Brunner's pen is a magical sword, and uses it to fight off the Minotaur, killing it with its own horn.
+His teacher gives Percy a very powerful cosmic weapon which looks like a pen, and instructs Grover to take him and his mother, Sally to Camp Half-Blood — a secret sanctuary for demigod children on Long Island, leaving behind Sally's abusive husband, Percy's stepfather, Gabe Ugliano.

-Waking up three days later, Percy learns he is the son of Poseidon, Grover is a satyr and Percy’s protector, and Mr. Brunner is Chiron, a centaur.
-Percy starts coming into his latent demigod powers, which include hydrokinesis and healing, and meets other demigods, including Annabeth Chase, daughter of Athena; and the camp's leader Luke Castellan, son of Hermes.
-Percy is visited by an apparition of Hades, who reveals that the Minotaur abducted Sally to the Underworld to trade for the lightning bolt.
+On the way there in Sally's car, they are attacked by the Minotaur, who seemingly kills Percy's mother.
+Percy discovers the pen is a magical sword, and uses it to fight off the Minotaur, killing it with its own horn and goes into shock.
+Waking up three days later, Percy learns he is Poseidon's son, Grover is a satyr and Percy's protector, and Mr. Brunner is Chiron, a centaur.
+He starts coming into his latent demigod powers, which include hydrokinesis and healing, and meets other demigods, including Annabeth Chase, Athena's daughter; and the camp's leader Luke Castellan, Hermes's son.

+Percy is visited by his uncle Hades's apparition, who reveals that the Minotaur abducted Sally to the Underworld to trade for the bolt.
 Defying Chiron's orders, Percy sets out for the Underworld with Grover and Annabeth.
-Luke gives Percy a map with the location of three green pearls belonging to Hades' wife, Persephone, which will allow them to escape the Underworld.
-Percy is also given a pair of flying winged Converse All-Stars stolen from Hermes, and Luke's favorite shield.
-Meanwhile, Percy is declared a missing person.
+Luke gives Percy a map with the location of three green pearls belonging to Hades' wife (and Percy's aunt) Persephone, which will allow them to escape the Underworld.
+He also gives him a pair of flying winged Converse All-Stars stolen from Hermes, and Luke's favorite shield.
+Meanwhile, Percy is declared missing.